sachit27/uspoll/README.md

 This is an effort to analyze US presidential election 2016.
-There are 3 R scripts. sentiment.R is to do the sentiment analysis , predictive modelling and finding the accuracy . cloud.R is to generate the word cloud for the presidential candidates with sentiment percentage. wmap.R is to to the geolocation analysis of tweets from users all over the world.
+There are 3 R scripts. sentiment.R is to do the sentiment analysis , predictive modelling and finding the accuracy . cloud.R is to generate the word cloud for the presidential candidates with sentiment percentage. wmap.R is to do the geolocation analysis of tweets from users all over the world.
 It plots the locations of users on the world map.

 For twitter authentication, you need to generate your own set of keys.
 For datumbox api, you need to generate your own database access key.